greta-dev/greta/tests/testthat/_snaps/variables.md

       cholesky_variable(dim = 2:3)
     Error <simpleError>
       cholesky variables must be square
-      However dim was: "2 x 3"
+      However its dimension is: "2x3"

 ---